apatil/dockerflow/README.md

 - dockerflow-tag: The tag that will be applied to the output image.
 - dockerflow-docker-options (optional): An arbitrary string of options to pass to the Docker client.
 - dockerflow-environment (optional): A space-separated list of environmental variables to forward into the container.
 You can access environmental from playbooks using [this method](http://docs.ansible.com/faq.html#how-do-i-access-shell-environment-variables) or [this method](https://groups.google.com/forum/#!msg/ansible-project/e0erq3FLR5I/vzXm3R8c0BEJ).
+- dockerflow-command: A command for the image to run automatically on startup.

-Alternatively, these options can be set using command line options `--base`, `--tag`, `--docker-options` and `--environment`.
+Alternatively, these options can be set using command line options `--base`, `--tag`, `--docker-options`, `--environment` and `--command`.
 Command line options override config file options.
 Note that if you override `--base`, there is no difference between the build and rebuild actions.

 If your Docker daemon is running on a nonstandard socket, you can pass the `-H` or `--host` argument.